NilashishC/rm_prototyping/README.md

-# eos_snmp
+# rm_prototypes

-This is an experimental, work in progress, ansible resource module using a new parseing engine for eos OSPF.
+This is an experimental, work in progress, ansible resource modules using a new parseing engine.

+- eos_ospf
+- nxos_snmp